michjk/information_retrieval_classification/README.md

 To view graph of test loss and accuracy

 ## Predicting Ensemble Learning and prediction time
 Jupyter notebook, trained model, and vocabulary data are prepared for these tasks.
 Trained model and vocabulary data are saved in ensemble_learning_related.
 The Jupyter notebook is saved as Prediction_Time_and_Ensemble_Learning.ipynb.
-Please run Juypter server for running Juputer notebook.
+Please run Juypter server before running Juputer notebook.
 ```
 jupyter notebook
 ```